-Chicago PhD in Reading & Literacy Education Programs
+Chicago PhD in Reading & Literacy Education Programs - PhD in Literacy

 Earning a PhD in reading education and literacy teaches how to analyze current theories and apply research to create more effective curriculum in teaching literacy to students of all ages.

 Continue reading to learn about the common courses, available concentrations and electives, and the common admissions requirements for the doctoral programs in reading education and literacy.

 Reports show that the rate of low literacy in the United States costs the healthcare industry over $70 million every year.

 What Is Literacy Education?

 While literacy is the ability to read and write, more and more educational programs are considering literacy to include the complete understanding and confident use of language.

 Therefore, literacy education doesn’t just focus on one’s ability to read and write, but rather a person’s ability to use language as a way to communicate in one’s culture and society.